danielk43/lineage_pixel_hardening/README.md

 # lineage_pixel_hardening
 ## patches
-Patching for some Pixel devices on LineageOS-20.0 which provide extra features.
+Patching for some Pixel devices on LineageOS-20 - 21 which provide extra features.
+All non-vendor patches have been moved to the DOS fork.

 Uses the Divested-Mobile/DivestOS-Build project fork to source patching functions.
 Uses the LineageOS4MicroG/android_vendor_partner_gms project fork for extra apks.

 Combine with DOS source and kernel patches for LineageOS hardening without rebranding, customizable apks.
-* Patches from this repo:
+* Patches originally from this repo:
     * Restore gesture input (swipe typing) on native AOSP keyboard
-    * Enable verified boot (AVB) to re-lock bootloader (optional)
+    * Enable verified boot (AVB) to re-lock bootloader
-    * Add MicroG restricted signature spoofing and installation (optional)
-    * Replace default browser and webview with Bromite and Mulch
+    * Replace default browser and webview with Cromite and Mulch
-    * Replace Dialer app with GrapheneOS
     * Add FDroid, AuroraStore, and privileged extensions
     * Add GrapheneOS PDFViewer
+    * Add GrapheneOS SUPL toggle
     * Vendor deblobbing specific to Pixel
     * Disable Google Assistant, RCS, CNE, sound trigger
     * Use non-Android NTP server